This article was written by Maddie Keogh in February 2019 and updated with our latest content in September 2023.

 The MerryMaker Sisters are experts at using social for marketing and go into it in detail in this WPE podcast.

-If you really want to capture as much new business as possible while still doing what you do best, consider branching out into WordPress training services.
+If you really want to capture as much new business as possible while still doing what you do best, consider branching out into WordPress web design training services.
+Sometimes, clients who already have their own websites could still benefit from your help.

 You know the kind of client this would appeal to.
 Either you completed their web design project and they insisted they could take it from there or they're DIY WordPress users constantly pinging WordPress groups on social media for help.

 You'd be surprised who shows up to your local WordPress meetup.
-You'll likely find people who don't have enough time to build or maintain their own site or who have no clue where to start.
+You'll likely find people who don't have enough time to build or maintain their own website or who have no clue where to start with web design.
 This is a great opportunity to enter the picture as a WordPress consultant.

-Also, don't be afraid to chat up other WordPress designers and consultants in these groups.
-You never know.
-They might be so overloaded with work that they'd be happy to partner up and pass some of their new business your way.
+Also, don't be afraid to chat with other WordPress designers and consultants in these groups.
+You never know— they might be so overloaded with work that they'd be happy to partner up and pass some of their new business your way.
+Checking out your local meetups will have you finding web design clients and organically offering your web design services in no time!

-14) Give Away a “Strategy Session” as a Prize at a Networking Event
+Tip #14 – Give Away A “Strategy Session” As A Prize At A Networking Event

-This is a great way for people at the event to become aware of your business — and Abracadabra! — you'll have a potential new client if they are happy with the session.
+This is a great way for people at the event to become aware of your business.
+If they are happy with the session, you'll have a new potential client!
+Finding web design clients has never been easier.

 “I had 8 referrals that all lead to nothing.
 Changed strategy and put all referrals into a nurture funnel that educated potential clients on everything they needed to consider when thinking about a website project.
 Very successful thus far.”